abhineet1992/Recommendation-Project/README.md

 # Recommendation Systems

-This is a workshop on using Machine Learning and Deep Learning Techniques to build Recommendation Systesm
+This is a project on using Machine Learning and Deep Learning Techniques to build Recommendation Systesm

 - **Theory**: ML & DL Formulation, Prediction vs. Ranking, Similiarity, Biased vs. Unbiased
 - **Paradigms**: Content-based, Collaborative filtering, Knowledge-based, Hybrid and Ensembles